tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 > 		**H** - Enthalpy - Energy needed or radiated from a reaction
 > 		**S** - Entropy - Unuseful energy used or absorbed, often heat

-2. First and second laws of thermodynamics and relationship to biologyRelationship between G, H, SRelationship between G, H, SRelationship between G, H, S
+2. First and second laws of thermodynamics and relationship to biologyRelationship between G, H, SRelationship between G, H, SRelationship between G, H, SRelationship between G, H, S

 3. ATP Cycle – understand the diagram